 To promote spiritual development, all pupils study Religious Education at Key Stage 3.
 This encourages pupils to reflect on their own beliefs and those of others.
 Christianity, Islam, Buddhism, Judaism, Hinduism and Sikhism are studied.
 The diversity of faiths represented within Chiltern Academy is rich, with pupils demonstrating respect for others' faiths, feelings and values.
 One of the ways this is reflected is through the acknowledgement and celebration of religious festivals through the assembly programme and curriculum time.
 All pupils study a full range of creative subjects at Key Stage 3 including Art, Music, Performing Arts, and Engineering, allowing them to engage their imaginations and be creative in their learning.

 The moral development of pupils is also promoted through tutor time and our Assembly programme.
 Chiltern Academy’s values provide a shared language for talking about moral issues which is well integrated into the school’s dialect.
 Pupils reflect on the difference between right and wrong, and they are equipped to apply reasoning and critical thinking skills to their own lives, based on a moral compass.
-All pupils learn how to make ethical decisions as part of RE, Humanities, Citizenship and PSHE.
+All pupils learn how to make ethical decisions as part of RE, Humanities, Citizenship and Personal Development curriculum.
 Pupils reflect on their own moral decision-making through a focus on restorative conversations integrated into our pastoral culture.

 Enrichment and Electives

 The enrichment and elective programs are “out of lesson time” school activities designed to give pupils the opportunity to try new things and explore and develop interests outside of the classroom.
 Activities can range from engineering to cooking, from art to coding.
 The enrichment and elective program at Chiltern is there to promote critical thinking and problem solving skills, improve our pupil's ability to concentrate, and make learning more meaningful, valuable, and rewarding.
 Enrichment activities are fun, which helps pupils to become more engaged in their learning and retain more information.
 At Chiltern we have over 40 different clubs and electives covering a plethora of subjects and where there has been a request for a new club the school has facilitated this.
+We also have a week dedicated to enriching activities and events at the end of every academic year, this also includes a 'Sports Day'.

 PSHE stands for the Personal, Social, Health and Economic Wellbeing Education.
 PSHE is taught as a standalone subject and threaded through the pupil's curriculum.